Jungle Tales

-Jungle Tales (later called Jann of the Jungle) was an American comic book title published by Atlas Comics, the 1950s predecessor to Marvel Comics.
+Jungle Tales (later called Jann of the Jungle) is an American comic book title published by Atlas Comics, the 1950s predecessor to Marvel Comics.
 It was an anthology title of stories set in an African jungle.

 Publication history

 Jungle Tales ran seven issues, cover-dated September 1954 to September 1955.
 It was renamed and continued as Jann of the Jungle from #8-17 (Nov.
-1955 - June 1957), starring the titular jungle girl.
+1955 – June 1957), starring the titular jungle girl.

 Marvel's first series star of color

 One regular feature in Jungle Tales, "Waku, Prince of the Bantu", starred an African chieftain in Africa, with no regularly featured Caucasian characters.
 Marvel Comics' first Black feature star, he was created by writer Don Rico and artist Ogden Whitney, succeeded by artist John Romita Sr. Waku, who predated mainstream comics' first Black superhero, Marvel's Black Panther, by nearly a dozen years, headlined one of four regular features in each issue.
 It would take a decade for the first African-American series star, the Western character Lobo, to appear, and nearly two decades before the likes of the Black Panther, Luke Cage, and the Falcon would star in solo series.

 The other features were "Jann of the Jungle", created by writer Rico and penciler Art Peddy; "Cliff Mason" a.k.a.
 "Cliff Mason, White Hunter", created by Paul S. Newman and penciler Sid Greene; and "The Unknown Jungle", featuring stories of African animals and nature in conflict.